 Dominic Burkart: Research Specialist and Lab Manager (2017-2018); Currently Software Engineer at Datadog.

 Miriam Weaverdyck: Research Specialist and Lab Manager (2015-2017); Currently Graduate Student at the Computational Social Neuroscience Lab at UCLA.

 Meghan Meyer: Postdoctoral Researcher (2015-2017); Currently Assistant Professor & PI of the Dartmouth Social Neuroscience Lab.

-Jordan Gunn: Research Assistant (2017); Currently a Graduate Student in the Vanderbilt Computational Memory Lab.
+Jordan Gunn: Research Assistant (2017); Currently Graduate Student in the Vanderbilt Computational Memory Lab.

 Rachel Lisner: Research Assistant (2016); Currently Custom Insights Manager at The New York Times.